Interest Rate predictions for 2026 – what homebuyers need to know

 Interest rates reached a record low during the pandemic as the SARB attempted to stimulate the market, but this was followed by a series of hikes over the next couple of years in an effort to combat inflation.

 However, in 2023, experts predicted that the hikes would cease.
-This prediction was borne out in September 2023 when the SARB opted to leave the interest rate (at the time 11.75%) untouched.
+This prediction followed September 2023 when the SARB opted to leave the interest rate (at the time 11.75%) untouched.

-Here’s what you’ll save on a home loan as a result of the September and November interest rate cuts (assuming a 20-year term and 10% deposit).
+Here’s what you could save on a home loan as a result of the November interest rate cut (assuming a 20-year term and 10% deposit).

 What about inflation?